pkelley/sentiment_analysis_app/README.md

 It is a fully functional web applicaton utilizing the Django web framework.
 Bootstrap helps clean up the front-end nicely, and results/tweets are stored in a SQLite database.

-Copy right © 2016 by Preston Kelley
+Copyright © 2016 by Preston Kelley